 <item>

-<guid isPermaLink="true">https://gtc.blendedlearn.org/events-meetups-8up4ldya/post/computer-vision-for-smarter-healthcare-LQc2Mb4BcfChPc1</guid>
+<guid isPermaLink="true">https://gtc.blendedlearn.org/project-team-matching-uuc2fiio/post/a-trace-driven-study-of-priority-aware-tensor-prefetching-for-mobilenetv2-pmipIVzvpy520rW</guid>

 </item>